aws-samples/serverless-patterns/ack-connect-route/README.md

-# Amazon API Gateway Websocket API with VPC Link integration

-The SAM template deploys an Amazon API Gateway Websocket API endpoint with a VPC Link integration.

-Since Websocket APIs only support VPC Links associated with NLBs (Network Load Balancers), this pattern assumes that an internal NLB already exists in a VPC in the same Region.
+#Websocket API Gateway acknowledgement for $connect route.

+The SAM template deploys a websocket API Gateway and two Lambda functions required to run the application.
+This pattern deploys an Amazon API Gateway WebSocket API with a $connect route with a Lambda proxy integration which will invoke another Lambda function asynchronously and pass the Connection Id and the API Gateway stage URL to it.
+Then the Lambda function which got invoked asynchronously will check the validity of the connection.
+If the Connection Id is valid it will make an SDK API call to post a greeting to the client.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-rest-api-vpclink
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/s3-lambda

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the AWS Pricing page for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements